 Visit A Dry Cleaners

-As highly reputable dry cleaners in Milton Keynes, One Stop delivers unrivalled customer service and care for your favourite items.
+As highly reputable providers of dry cleaning in Milton Keynes, One Stop delivers unrivalled customer service and care for your favourite items.
 All fabrics can be treated by our experts, who use only solvent-free and eco-friendly products to maximise results.
 We even provide a free pick-up and drop-off service!
+As well as our dry cleaning services, you can also book for alterations in Milton Keynes, tailoring your clothing to fit perfectly.

 Take Care When Drying